 Color Variance

-For color detection the images were turned to grayscale and each image was successfully detected via the AR application.
+For color detection the images were converted to grayscale and each image was successfully detected via the AR application.
 Firstly as presented in [15], this is due to the fact that Vuforia uses natural features such as edges and contours to detect images both in the traditional computer vision techniques and the pose estimation deep learning techniques.
 Secondly, the images when analysed by the library are analysed in grayscale to be able to generalise rather than form a bias towards images or objects with a specific color.

 Distance Variance